05TharunKM/Samsung-PD-Training-/README.md

  <img width="1080" alt="flat_sch.png" src="https://github.com/05TharunKM/Samsung-PD-Training-/blob/373c74c4e290f8fe355dc012d2724a13d1a4f64e/docs/assets/images2/flat_sch.png">

 Sometimes instead synthesizing the whole design, it is useful to synthesize individual module.
 This is the case useful when there are same modules used multiple times so synthesizing one of those module and reusing the same again will save resources as well as time.
 To do this, while performing synthesis define top module as that one module you want to synthesize.
-Beolow is the synthesized netlist of the same:
+Below is the synthesized netlist of the same:
 <img width="1080" alt="ss_synth.png" src="https://github.com/05TharunKM/Samsung-PD-Training-/blob/373c74c4e290f8fe355dc012d2724a13d1a4f64e/docs/assets/images2/ss_synth.png">

 </details>